MoustaphaElPsyCongroo/holberton-simple_shell/README.md

 ## Usage
+This program was coded on Ubuntu 20.04 LTS

-To run this program,
+To run this program:
-Clone This Repo
+Clone this repo

 ```sh
 git clone https://github.com/MoustaphaElPsyCongroo/holbertonschool-simple_shell.git